globus/globus-sdk-python/docs/user_guide/usage_patterns/sessions_and_consents/coalescing_requirements_errors/index.rst

 Because ``AuthorizationRequired`` is generic, it can always be safely used for a ``GARE`` produced from other requirements.

-As long as there are no other fields, a pair of ``GARE``\s with these safe-to-merge fields can be combined.

 Safe Merge Example
 ^^^^^^^^^^^^^^^^^^